Abbas245/cloud-devops-learning/week-3-git/README.md

 ## Note
 These subfolders are standalone Git practice repositories used during Week 3 learning (each contains its own .git history).

+## Note
+These subfolders are standalone Git practice repositories used during Week 3 learning (each contains its own .git history).